Keywords

 See the authors' detailed response to the review by Patricia Mechael

-In the past decades, several concerted efforts have been put in place internationally to promote access and uptake of vaccines targeting different age groups.
+Improved health outcomes globally can partly be attributed to the use of vaccines, which have played a significant role in reducing morbidity and mortality arising from life-threatening infectious diseases.1–3 Over the past decades, several concerted international efforts have been put in place to promote access to and uptake of vaccines targeting different age groups.
 Key among these was the establishment of the Expanded Programme on Immunization (EPI) by WHO in 1974 and the Global Alliance for Vaccines and Immunization (GAVI) in 1999.
-These initiatives have so far led to improved childhood vaccine coverage across the globe.
-However, access and uptake between countries are still characterized by inequities, especially in sub-Saharan Africa where the majority of vaccine-preventable diseases are experienced5–7.
-Additionally, immunization coverage at national and sub-national levels in most African countries has stagnated and is disparate6.
-WHO estimates that more than 30 million of under five years children in Africa suffer from vaccine-preventable diseases annually, out of which 500,000 die from these diseases.
-This is almost equivalent to 58% of the global vaccine-preventable diseases2.
-Moreover, many of these children haven’t received any dose of the recommended childhood vaccines (zero-dose children).
+These initiatives have so far led to improved childhood vaccination coverage worldwide.
+However, access and uptake between countries is still characterized by inequities, especially in sub-Saharan Africa where the majority of vaccine-preventable diseases are experienced.4–6 WHO estimates that more than 30 million children under five years old in Africa suffer from vaccine-preventable diseases annually, out of which 500,000 die from these diseases.
+This is almost equivalent to 58% of the global burden of vaccine-preventable diseases.2 Moreover, many of these children haven’t received any dose of the recommended childhood vaccines.
+Additionally, immunization coverage at national and sub-national levels in most African countries has stagnated and is disparate.6 For instance, in Kenya, the 2022 Kenya Demographic and Health Survey (KHDS) reported full vaccination coverage with basic vaccines at 80%, with Vihiga County reporting the highest coverage of 96% while Garissa County had the lowest coverage of 23%.
+Furthermore, only 55% of children aged between 12 and 23 months and 38% of those in the age bracket of 24–35 months had been fully vaccinated as per the national immunization schedule.7

-These disparities in access and uptake not only make some children vulnerable to vaccine-preventable diseases but can also potentially form hotspots for future disease outbreaks.
-Several reviews of published literature have been conducted to highlight vulnerabilities that influence the disparities in access and uptake of childhood vaccines8,9.
-For instance, in Kenya, previous studies have shown that children’s vulnerability to vaccine-related disparities is influenced by geographical, household, and mothers’ characteristics10,11.
-However, how these vulnerability issues are framed and addressed in grey literature, such as government policies, is lacking.
-Yet this understanding is not only important but also necessary for the identification of gaps and the formulation of appropriate strategies.
-We therefore intend to systematically review general health sector and immunisation-specific policy documents in Kenya to examine the extent to which vulnerability issues are framed and addressed generally and in the context of immunization.
-Specifically, the review will: (1) describe how vulnerability is conceptualized in the general health sector and immunisation-specific policy documents, and (2) examine strategies proposed in the policy documents to address vulnerability issues in general and in the context of immunization.
+Several reviews of published literature have been conducted to highlight vulnerabilities that influence the disparities in access and uptake of childhood vaccines.9,10 For instance, in Kenya, previous studies have shown that children’s vulnerability to vaccine-related disparities is influenced by geographical, household, and mothers’ characteristics.11,12 However, reviews on how these vulnerability issues are addressed in grey literature, such as government policies, are lacking.
+Yet this understanding is not only important but also necessary for the identification of gaps and the formulation of appropriate strategies to ensure access and uptake.
+We therefore intend to systematically review general health sector and immunisation-specific policy documents in Kenya to examine the extent to which vulnerability issues are framed [2] and addressed generally and in the context of immunization.
+Specifically, the review will: (1) describe how vulnerability is defined and components considered in the general health sector and immunisation-specific policy documents, and (2) examine strategies proposed in the policy documents to address vulnerability issues in general and in the context of immunization.

 Documents to be reviewed will be retrieved from the following sources:

 i.
-The official Kenyan Ministry of Health website (https://www.health.go.ke/
+The official Kenyan Ministry of Health website (https://www.health.go.ke/).

 ii.
 Websites of international and local organizations working around childhood immunization in Kenya e.g., UNICEF, GAVI, WHO, Save the Children etc (https://www.unicef.org/; https://www.gavi.org/; https://www.who.int/; https://kenya.savethechildren.net/)